mantidproject/mantid/dev-docs/source/BatchWidget/Internals/StrictModelIndexing.rst

 Model Indices in Job Tree View
 ==============================

-The JobTreeView uses :code:`RowLocation` objects in it's API as an abstraction over :code:`QModelIndex`\ s which are used internally to access :code:`QStandardItem`\ s from the 'models' provided by Qt.
-As such code which simply uses the :code:`JobTreeView` does not need to know anything about :code:`QModelIndex`\ s.
+The :doc:`../API/JobTreeView` uses :code:`RowLocation` objects in it's API as an abstraction over :code:`QModelIndex`\ s which are used internally to access :code:`QStandardItem`\ s from the 'models' provided by Qt.
+As such, code which simply uses the :code:`JobTreeView` does not need to know anything about :code:`QModelIndex`\ s.

 MVC Models
 ^^^^^^^^^^

-Sections of Qt such as :code:`QTreeView` are designed as an MVC framework rather than an MVP framework, as such working with some sections of it's API become difficult when using MVP.
+Sections of Qt such as :code:`QTreeView` are designed as an MVC framework rather than an MVP framework, as such working with some sections of it's API becomes difficult when using MVP.
 Models in MVC are directly accessible from the view which is free to read the data directly from it.
 In MVP however, data access is marshalled through the presenter, models and presenters are not supposed to be coupled to any particular view implementation.